 Race skis are, as the name implies, designed for fast skiing.
 It is important to have a pair of skis, which allow you to race down the hills while maintaining precision, even when the snow conditions are difficult.

-Race skis are also called piste skis since you can use them for most disciplines on the slopes.
-Some race skis are quite advanced, while others are easier to use.
-Race skis are designed for stability at high speeds, however, they can be challenging to manoeuvre.
+Carving skis are also called piste skis since you can use them for most disciplines on the slopes.
+Some carving skis are quite advanced, while others are easier to use.
+Piste skis are designed for stability at high speeds, however, they can be challenging to manoeuvre.
 Because of that, they are best suited for advanced and expert skiers.
-These type of skis are also used on a professional level, for example at the world cup.
+These type of race skis are also used on a professional level, for example at the world cup.

 Race skis are for downhill racing, a competitive racing sport.
-Skiers who perform this sport on a professional level, carries special suits, which minimise wind resistance, and help the skier to gain high speeds.
-The slalom ski is used for the somewhat more technical sport slalom, where the skier has to move between obstacles while racing the slopes.
-However, you do not necessarily have to use your race skis for a specific sport, as they are suited for all who enjoys racing the slopes.
+Skiers who perform this sport on a professional level wear special suits which minimise wind resistance and help the skier to gain high speeds.
+The slalom ski is used for the somewhat more technical discipline slalom skiing, where the skier has to move between obstacles while racing the slopes.
+However, you do not necessarily have to use your carving skis for a specific sport, as they are suited for all kinds of variations of on-piste skiing.

-The race ski is often built as a carving ski with a narrow waist and a wider front.
-At the same time, it has a stiff construction to provide stability.
-Even though race skis are manufactured for the compact snow on the piste, a few of the new models have a slightly different construction, making them a bit easier to use off-piste as well.
+The piste ski is often built as a carving ski with a narrow waist and a wider front.
+At the same time, it comes with a stiff construction to provide stability.
+Even though piste skis are manufactured for the compact snow on the slopes, a few of the new models have a slightly different construction, making them a bit easier to use in off-piste conditions as well.
 However, only advanced skiers should try this out, as it can be quite difficult.